Last Updated on June 21, 2021 by Amy Geldean

-Unfortunately for business owners everywhere, SEO isn’t an exact science.
+Unfortunately for business owners everywhere, Search Engine Optimization isn’t an exact science.

 While you can find some great advice online about how to create a successful SEO campaign, there’s no such thing as an SEO quick fix.
 However, that’s not to say that some corners of the internet won’t push the idea of the One True SEO Path and tell you every way that’s not theirs won’t work at all.